oigbape/oigbape.github.io/_pages/about.md

 Current MSCS student at Georgia Tech, passionate about Intelligent and Secure Systems & Networks.
 Welcome to my little corner on the web!

-Currently:
+Education:
 ======
 Master of Science in Computer Science at Georgia Tech.
+(2024-2026) Bachelor of Science in Computer Science at Edo State University, UZ-NG (2023)

 Research Interests:
 ======